 The data movement method determines how data is moved during a standard or live reorganization.
-Data can be moved from original tables to reorganized copy tables with SQL or FastCopy.
+Data is moved from original tables to reorganized copy tables using either SQL or FastCopy (or DBMS\DataPump).

 In previous versions of Space Manager (8.0.2 or earlier), the Reorg Manager allowed you to specify a data movement method.
 However, Space Manager is capable of determining the most efficient data movement method to use for each object you want to reorganize.
-So, beginning with Space Manager 8.1, the Reorg Manager now automatically selects the most appropriate data movement method (SQL or FastCopy) and includes it in the reorg script.
+So, beginning with Space Manager 8.1, the Reorg Manager now automatically selects the most appropriate data movement method (SQL or FastCopy/DBMS\ DataPump) and includes it in the reorg script.
 SQL is used for tables that do not contain LONG or LONG RAW columns.
-FastCopy is used for supported tables that contain LONG or LONG RAW columns.
+FastCopy/DBMS\DataPump is used for supported tables that contain LONG or LONG RAW columns.

 This method of allowing Space Manager to automatically script the most appropriate data movement method is the most inclusive.
 It allows all tables with LONG columns to be included in a reorganization regardless of the size of these columns.
-SQL or FastCopy can be used for LONGs up to 32,760 bytes, and FastCopy supports LONGs that are up to 2 GB in size.
-This method also allows tables that are not supported for FastCopy to be included in the reorganization.
+Either SQL or FastCopy/DBMS\DataPump can be used for LONGs up to 32,760 bytes, and FastCopy/DBMS\DataPump supports LONGs that are up to 2 GB in size.
+This method also allows tables that are not supported for FastCopy (or DBMS\DataPump) to be included in the reorganization.

-(i) Important: If a table is not supported for FastCopy and contains a LONG or LONG RAW column in which some rows contain data that is 32,760 bytes or larger, the table cannot be reorganized.
+i Important: If a table is not supported for FastCopy or DBMS\DataPump and contains a LONG or LONG RAW column in which some rows contain data that is 32,760 bytes or larger, the table cannot be reorganized.